Forced Deed in Lieu

 can reject the deed and choose to file suit.
 We cannot guarantee that

-for several reasons.
 First, we do not ask for permission.
-It is not a
+It is not a negotiated process where

-the original, recorded deed to the first lien holder under a cover letter
+deed to the first lien holder under a cover letter explaining why accepting

-explaining why accepting this deed is in everyone’s best interest,
+this deed is in everyone’s best interest, lender included.